-Chicago was not done with canal-building in 1900.
-Everything moved efficiently through the Calumet except the poisonous wastes that such enterprises produced.
+So much for ships.
+They moved efficiently through the Calumet but industry's poisonous wastes did not.
 Happily, the city’s sanitary engineers galloped, or rather floated to the rescue.
 The new Chicago Sanitary District in 1911 began to build a new canal that would draw water of the Little Calumet and Grand Calumet rivers and their tributaries that was polluted by the industries in and around South Chicago and East Chicago, Indiana from Lake Michigan west to the Chicago Sanitary and Ship Canal.
 The Calumet Sag Channel linked the Sanitary and Ship Canal (near Lemont) to Calumet Harbor via the Little Calumet River at Blue Island.
 Begun in 1911, the Cal-Sag—named for the “sag” or gap in the glacial moraines carved by the outflow of a much larger ancient lake through which the canal passed—took 20 years to finish.

 The opening of the St. Lawrence Seaway and the development of Lake Calumet into a deepwater harbor saw the Cal Sag Channel widened and deepened too, beginning in 1955.
 Thus was achieved on the South Side the joining of Great Lakes and Mississippi water systems that was first achieved at Bridgeport in 1848.
 The I&M Canal was outmoded within a few years of its opening but the Sanitary and Ship Canal, more than a century after its debut, remains important as means of moving bulk cargoes to and from the North American interior.
 Much of this traffic goes to and from the Calumet in the form of petroleum, cement, even mud, hauled up from Peoria to cover poisoned soils.
 Traffic in such bulk cargoes in most recent years is measured in the tens of million of tons.